Washington Capitals: Returning to the playoffs (2005–2015)

-In the 2007–08 offseason, the Capitals signed Swedish forward Nicklas Backstrom, the fourth overall pick in the 2006 NHL entry draft, to a three-year entry-level contract.
+In the 2007–08 offseason, the Capitals signed Swedish forward Nicklas Bäckström, the fourth overall pick in the 2006 NHL entry draft, to a three-year entry-level contract.
 They also signed 19-year-old goaltender Semyon Varlamov to a three-year entry-level contract.
 After starting the season 6–14–1, the Capitals fired head coach Glen Hanlon and replaced him with Hershey Bears head coach Bruce Boudreau.
 On January 10, 2008, the Capitals signed Ovechkin to an NHL-record $124 million contract extension at 13 years, the second-longest term of any contract in the NHL after New York Islanders goaltender Rick DiPietro's 15-year contract.
 Aided by key acquisitions at the trade deadline (Matt Cooke, Sergei Fedorov, and Cristobal Huet), Ovechkin's NHL-leading 65 goals, and Mike Green's league defensemen-leading 18 goals, the Capitals won the Southeast Division title for the first time since the 2000–01 season, edging out the Carolina Hurricanes for the division title on the final game of the season.
 Washington's remarkable end-of-season run included winning 11 of the final 12 regular season games.
 The Capitals became the first team in NHL history to make the playoffs after being ranked 14th or lower in their conference standings at the season's midpoint.
 For the postseason, the Capitals played against the Philadelphia Flyers in the first round and managed to force a game seven after being down three games to one in the series.
 However, they ultimately lost to the Flyers 3–2 in overtime.
 The accolades for the team continued to grow after the end of the season.
 Ovechkin won the Art Ross Trophy, the Maurice "Rocket" Richard Trophy, the Hart Memorial Trophy, and the Lester B. Pearson Award, becoming the first player in NHL history to win all four awards in the same season.
-Nicklas Backstrom was a finalist for the Calder Trophy, but ended up second to the Chicago Blackhawks' Patrick Kane.
+Nicklas Bäckström was a finalist for the Calder Trophy, but ended up second to the Chicago Blackhawks' Patrick Kane.
 In addition to player awards, head coach Bruce Boudreau won the Jack Adams Award for the NHL's coach of the year.
-However, at free agency, the leading Capitals goaltender in games played, wins, save percentage, and shutouts, Olaf Kolzig left the team to join the Tampa Bay Lightning.
+However, at free agency, the leading Capitals goaltender in games played, wins, save percentage, and shutouts, Olaf Kölzig left the team to join the Tampa Bay Lightning.